murph-jar/Brackube/README.md

-# Brackube
+# For Mac
-further developing brackeys' Cubethon game, using knowledge from brackey's block dodge game tutorial, as well as my own amazing knowledge.
+To move, use A (left) and D (right).

+Followed brackeys' Cubethon game.
+I plan on developing this more, implementing my own approach/knowledge.